prabeshx12/CryptographyPython/README.md

 <h3>Hashing Algorithm</h3>
 <h4>
 Properties:<br>
+-> pre-image resistance. <br>
 -> should be fast but not so fast.<br>
-->shouldn't have hash collisions.<br>
+-> shouldn't have hash collisions.<br>
-->has kind of like avalanche effect. i.e. changing in one bit changes the whole hash value.
+-> avalanche effect. i.e. change in one bit changes the whole hash value.

 Types of Hashing Algorithms:<br>
 -> SHA(Secure Hash Algorithms) -> various versions are there such as SHA-1, SHA-2, etc.<br>